luxonis/depthai-docs-website/_tutorials/hello_world.md

 Let's get your development environment setup first.
 This tutorial uses:

 * Python 3.6 (Ubuntu) or Python 3.7 (Raspbian).
-* The Python DepthAI API.
-[Install](/api#install) or [upgrade](/api#upgrade).
+* The Python DepthAI API, see [how to install](/api#install).
-* The `cv2` Python module and numpy.
+* The `cv2` and `numpy` Python modules.

-This tutorial also uses a couple of `pip` packages.
-We'll [install these](#install-pip-dependencies) in just a bit.

 ## Code Overview

 The `depthai` Python module provides access to your board's 4K 60 Hz color camera.
 We'll display a video stream from this camera to your desktop.
 You can find the [complete source code for this tutorial on GitHub](https://github.com/luxonis/depthai-tutorials/tree/master/1-hello-world).

 ## File Setup